Hicham El Guerrouj: Awards and honors

-His sporting career is marked by numerous recognitions such as the award to humanitarian effort from the International Association of Athletics Federations (IAAF), which he received in 1996.
+His sporting career is marked by numerous recognitions such as the award for humanitarian effort from the International Association of Athletics Federations (IAAF), which he received in 1996.
 He is also a UNICEF Goodwill Ambassador.
 El Guerrouj was named IAAF World Athlete of the Year in 2001, 2002 and 2003 after remaining unbeaten in more than 20 races, becoming the first man to win the award in consecutive years.
 He was also named best athlete of the year by the athletics journal Track and Field News in 2002.
 In 2003, he was elected as a member of the IAAF Athletes Committee.

 On September 7, 2004, El Guerrouj was decorated with the "Cordon de Commandeur" by King Mohammed VI of Morocco.
 In the same year, he was awarded the Prince of Asturias Awards.

 He was a member of the International Olympic Committee Athletes' Commission from 2004 to 2012.

 Hicham El Guerrouj is today an Ambassador for Peace and Sport, a Monaco-based international organization, as well as a member of its "Champions for Peace" club, a group of 54 famous elite athletes committed to serving peace in the world through sport.

+Personal life

+During the 1996 Summer Olympics, after his devastating fall in the 1500 metres final, El Guerrouj received a call from King Hassan II, then the King of Morocco.
+Hassan II said to El Guerrouj:

+In response to this call, El Guerrouj later reflected:

+On 27 September 2003, El Guerrouj married Najoua Lahbil.
+They have a daughter named Hiba.

+El Guerrouj is an admirer of Roger Bannister, whom he considers to be his "spiritual father".
+El Guerrouj met Bannister in 2000, and attended a 70 year anniversary event of Bannister's first sub-four minute mile on 6 May 2024 in Oxford, England.
+In 2019, he also attended the World Athletics Heritage Mile Night in Monaco, which was organized by Sebastian Coe.

+In 2024, reflecting on the differences between the mile and 1500 metres, El Guerrouj stated the following: